 All you’ll need to do is communicate with your designated payroll company representative.
 Entertainment payroll companies deal with Coogan Accounts all the time.
-It’s not at all unusual, and they will generally have a standard procedure for you to follow already in place.
+It’s not at all unusual, and they will generally have a standard procedure already in place.

 Obviously, the most basic step will be to provide your payroll company with your child actor’s Coogan Account information, but there may be additional steps or paperwork to take care of that vary from company to company.
 For instance, you may need to have your child actor’s parents or legal guardian sign a separate Coogan Account Direct Deposit Agreement for your payroll company’s records.

 If you’re working with SAG talent, using an approved SAG payroll company is mandatory.

 Once 15% of the child actor’s gross earnings are out of your hands and in the Coogan Account, the monitoring and management of those funds exit your purview entirely.
 Your job is done.
 It’s that simple.

 In the modern production ecosystem, a Coogan Account is a fundamental requirement for any child actor seeking employment.
 Without proof of his or her parents having opened a Coogan Bank Account in their name, a child actor will not be able to secure a basic work permit.